opendp/opendp/docs/source/api/user-guide/programming-framework/supporting-elements.rst

 --------

 As one would expect, all data processing is handled via a function.
-The function member stored in a Transformation or Measurement struct is a straightforward representation of an idealized mathematical function.
+The function member stored in a Transformation or Measurement instance is a straightforward representation of an idealized mathematical function.

 To use the function, the Transformation or Measurement can be called directly: